 Each of the cities below showcase Chile's varied geography from the serene Atacama Desert in the north, through the lush central zone to the lakes and fjords of the far south, with a side trip to an isolated island in the Pacific.
 It may appear that Chile is a long thin slip of land that can be skipped but these cities prove otherwise.

 01 of 08

-The capital of Chile Santiago is a cosmopolitan city, with ample restaurants, bars, hotels, shopping from tiny boutique and craft fair to giant shopping mall.
+The capital of Chile, Santiago is a cosmopolitan city, with ample restaurants, bars, hotels, and shopping from tiny boutique and craft fairs to giant shopping malls.

 02 of 08